Mapping the lockdown – in crowd-sourced haiku

 The response was overwhelming.
 After the first film came out, “haiflu” was the word of the week in The Times.
 Thousands of people watched the films each week and, inspired, tried their hand in turn.
 National Poetry Day, Forward Arts Foundation, Arts Council England and the British Library gave their support.
 Last week, hundreds of libraries across the UK became haiflu hubs, inviting their communities to build a picture of what was happening locally – see the Library Haiflu film below or on YouTube.
 And stand by for a compilation film, released this week, which shows how responses to the pandemic have developed, through patterns of fear, outrage, resilience, humour and hope, against the backdrop of the changing seasons.

-The many libraries and schools involved are all invited to keep writing, keep posting, and put their accumulated haiflu on display on National Poetry Day, October 1.
-Organisations that want to run a haiflu competition should download Liv’s useful Branding Guidelines first.
+The project is now in the hands of the libraries and schools who wish to use to keep making, keep sharing: your haiflu will make a great focus for displays on National Poetry Day, October 1.
+Organisations that want to do a haiflu call-out should download Liv’s Haiflu Branding Guidelines and logos below.

 View Liv’s How-To #haiflu film – as one 4m version, or three super-shareable shorter versions – and head to Liv’s website for more.

 Schools: check out this step-by-step guide from Jyoti Careswell, Head of English and Media at Lister School (@Ms_Careswell on Twitter).
 She challenged her students to write #haiflu of their own, and now you can do the same.

 A powerful, original and deeply moving social history

 - A new word ‘haiflu’ and a new way of coming together and being creative online